 Medicare Advantage Open Enrollment Period (MAOEP)

-For most seniors who want to either change from one Medicare Advantage plan to another or switch back to Original Medicare, they can do so between January 1st and March 31st each year during the Medicare Advantage Open Enrollment Period.
+For most beneficiaries who want to either change from one Medicare Advantage plan to another or switch back to Original Medicare, they can do so between January 1st and March 31st each year during the Medicare Advantage Open Enrollment Period.

 But once you make that change, you can’t change back until the next AEP or until you qualify for a SEP, whichever comes first.
 This period used to be known as the “Medicare Advantage Disenrollment Period”, but the name changed back in 2019.